 Jamie Ross is still around at age 85, having belatedly taken up golf as a hobby in retirement.
 He still occasionally drops in to visit the company offices and hangars.

-Moira Ross began by retiring the company’s remaining British Aerospace ATPs in 2016.
+Moira Ross started off by retiring the company’s remaining British Aerospace Jetstream 41s in 2016.

-Having catered to the key petroleum industry market in Aberdeen for years, ROSSair Scotland opened up its 3rd hub at Aberdeen-ABZ in 2017.
-Initially the company connected ABZ with London-LGW and London-LCY, Manchester-MAN, Oslo-OSL and Amsterdam-AMS as well as to Glasgow-GLA and Edinburgh-EDI.
-But demand soon pushed the carrier to widen connectivity to Ireland and other cities in the UK as well as to Kirkwall-KOI and Sumburgh-LSI in Scotland’s northerly Orkney and Shetland Islands.
-In response to oil industry demand, direct flights to Denmark’s offshore oil center at Ebsjerg-EBJ were added in 2018, with flights timed so passengers can quickly connect to London-LGW and Manchester-MAN, as well as to Houston-IAH via a major US airline.
+Demand soon pushed the carrier to widen its connectivity to Ireland and other cities in the UK as well as to Aberdeen-ABZ «» Kirkwall-KOI and Aberdeen-ABZ «» Sumburgh-LSI in Scotland’s northerly Orkney and Shetland Islands.
+In response to oil industry demand, direct flights connecting Denmark’s offshore oil center at Ebsjerg-EBJ «» Aberdeen-ABZ were added in 2018, with flights timed such that passengers arriving from Ebsjerg-EBJ could quickly connect to London-LGW and Manchester-MAN, as well as to Houston-IAH through a major US airline.

 Recent Events

-ROSSair’s overall goal was to use only Aria and ATR aircraft by 2024, retiring all of its Fokker fleet in favor of the newer T42 and T102 jets, while using the V42s to replace all of the company’s venerable Twin Otter and Islander prop aircraft.
+ROSSair’s overall goal was to ultimately use only Aria and ATR aircraft by 2024, retiring of its entire Fokker fleet in favor of the newer T42 and T102 jets, while using the V42s would replace all of the company’s venerable Twin Otter and Islander prop aircraft.

 During the Covid 19 Pandemic, ROSSair Scotland was instrumental in providing air ambulance services to airlift Covid patients from the Highlands and Islands regions of Scotland.
 The company also delivered critically needed food, medicine and supplies as well as doctors, nurses and public health officials around Scotland and beyond.
 For a time ROSSair Scotland had to drop air routes to London, Amsterdam and Paris, but these routes were all restored by early 2024.

-Young Mr Ross was recently appointed Chief Commercial Officer (CCO) of ROSSair Scotland in early 2024.
-He will split his time between piloting T42 and T102 flights and working at the head office planning out the company’s future endeavors.
-Further plans are afoot to train Mr Ross to become the future Chief Operating Officer (COO) and ultimately the new CEO once his mother, Moira Ross, elects to step down from that role.
+The younger Mr Ross was appointed as Chief Commercial Officer (CCO) of ROSSair Scotland in early 2024.
+He currently splits his time between flying the T42 and T102 routes and working at the head office to plan out out the company’s future endeavors.
+Plans are afoot for him to become the the new CEO someday when Moira Ross steps down from that role.

 Destinations